lobsterhandz/marvel_app/README.md

 Marvel Character Browser
 A React-based web application that fetches and displays Marvel characters using the Marvel Comics API.
-This app supports infinite scrolling for dynamically loading characters, allowing users to explore the Marvel universe seamlessly.
+Allowing users to explore the Marvel universe..

 Features
-Infinite Scrolling: Automatically loads additional characters as the user scrolls.
+Loaded Scrolling: Automatically loads additional characters as the user scrolls and preses the load more button.
 Dynamic Data: Fetches character data directly from the Marvel Comics API.
 Character Details: Displays detailed information about a selected character.
 Responsive Design: Ensures the app works on various screen sizes.